You must meet the timeframes when you make an enterprise agreement. If you miss the deadlines, we may not be able to approve it.

 ‘Access period’ dates

-The access period is the 7-day period immediately before the vote starts.
+For agreements when the notification time was before 6 June 2023, the access period is the 7-day period immediately before the vote starts.
 It must be 7 clear days.
 During this time, employees must have access to:

 - a copy of the agreement